Countly/countly-server/CONTRIBUTING.md

 # Contributing to Countly

-Countly is a big project and we are happy to receive contributors with different skills:
+Countly is a big project benefiting from plugin support to make contributions easy, and we are happy to receive contributors with different skills:

 * If you know Javascript and HTML5/CSS you can contribute to core layer and user interface of Countly.
 * If you know MongoDB and Node.js, you can contribute to database layer.